 Key macroeconomic signposts

 - The recovery in economic activity is evident.
 In the manufacturing sector, surveys suggest a rapid acceleration in activity from March.
-This dynamic has positive effects on the service sector, particularly for those which are linked to the but not affected by health constraints.
+This dynamic has positive effects on the service sector, particularly for those which are linked to the economic cycle but not affected by health constraints.
 In France, the services index in the monthly INSEE survey fell by 11 points during the November containment, this decline is only 3 points in April 2021.

 - The reason for this recovery can be found in Asia and China.
 There, activity has grown rapidly for several months but without having a strong impact on the expansion of the rest of the world since Chinese imports, in particular, were showing little change.
 This is no longer the case, the rapid growth in China is now associated with a sharp rise in imports.
 This translates into an acceleration of orders to manufacturers.
 In the latter, stocks had been reduced in recent months.
 As a result, production is in the recovery phase.
 In the Eurozone, activity in the first quarter had a mixed pace, it will be much more robust in the spring months.